Rich90U/Bootstrap-Portfolio/README.md

 ## Jumbotron

-The Jumbotron section features a profile image, along with a brief introduction advisingf I'm proficient in the latest front end technologies.
+The Jumbotron section features a profile image, along with a brief introduction advising I'm proficient in the latest front end technologies.
 The section also invites visitors to contact me.

 ---